Arcos de la Frontera: Moorish era

 who lead the largest and most dangerous Berber revolt against Abd al-Rahman I.

 During the Arab-muwallad conflict at the end of the 9th century in the region of Seville, the rebel castillos of Arcos, Jerez and Medina Sidonia were assaulted by the troops of the emir ʿAbd Allāh.

-Among the Zenata groups that settled in the area, were the Banū Izniyan who arrived in the time of Al-Hakam II (961-976) or Almanzor (976-1002); one of the Banū Izniyan families, the Banū Jizrūn, ended up in charge of Medina Sidonia, Arcos and Cádiz.
+Among the Zenata groups that settled in the area, were the Banū Izniyan who arrived in the time of Al-Hakam II (961–976) or Almanzor (976–1002); one of the Banū Izniyan families, the Banū Jizrūn, ended up in charge of Medina Sidonia, Arcos and Cádiz.
 Muhammad b.
 Abdun b.
 Jizrun was the third and last jizrūní king of the taifa of Arcos.
 Like his two predecessors, he held the title of ḥāŷib.
 The Jizrunis belonged to the tribal subgroup of Yarniyyān and had been brought to al-Andalus by Almanzor.
 After the civil war and the fall of their protectors from the Caliphate of Cordoba, they became independent at the beginning of the 11th century in the territories of the old cora of Sidonia: Cádiz, Qalšāna (Calcena), Jerez and Arcos.
-They they moved the capital of the kingdom from Calcena to the fortress of Arcos because it was a much firmer defensive position.
+They moved the capital of the kingdom from Calcena to the fortress of Arcos because it was a much firmer defensive position.

 Arcos became an independent Moorish taifa in 1011 during the protracted collapse of the Umayyad Caliphate of Córdoba.
 Arcos was associated with the emirate of Jerez by 'Abdun ibn Muhammad who ruled from c.
 1029/1030 to 1053.

 Emir Al-Mutadid of Seville took over Arcos and its taïfa from a Berber chief in 1053.

 In 1086 Yusuf ibn Tashfin stopped at Arcos on his way to Zallāḳa.
 (Note: Zallāḳa, which means "slippery ground" in Arabic, is the nickname given to the place where the battle of Sagrajas was fought, because of the immense bloodshed that made the ground slippery.)

 The region was overtaken by the Almoravid dynasty in 1091.
 From 1145 to 1147 the region of Arcos and Jerez was briefly a taifa under dependency of Granada, led by Abu'l-Qasim Ahyal.

 The Almohad caliph Yaʿḳūb al-Manṣūr, in his campaign of 1190 against Portugal, concentrated his troops at Arcos de la Frontera; from there he dispatched his cousin al-Sayyid Yaʿḳūb b.
 Abī Ḥafṣ against Silves, while he himself proceeded to lay siege to Torres Novas and Tomar.